DellFsd/simplilearn_dotnetfsd/README.md

 # simplilearn_dotnetfsd
-This repository contains example code for a course covering FSD on .NET using c#
+This repository contains example code for a course covering Full Stack Development on .NET using c#